jdlich/dotfiles/README.md

 ## Getting Started With Your Own dotfiles

-I like to put my dotfiles in ~/Code then point to them from within my ~/.bashrc file:
+I put my dotfiles in ~/Code then point to them from within my ~/.bashrc file:

 	# .bashrc
 	export DOTFILES=~/Code/dotfiles
 	source $DOTFILES/bashrc

-(You could put yours anywhere you want... ~/.dotfiles or somewhere in /usr/local are worthy places, for example.)
+(NOTE: You could put your dotfiles anywhere you want... ~/.dotfiles or somewhere in /usr/local are also worthy places.)

 The .bashrc file loads the bashrc (no period) file within my dotfiles which in turn loads my other files: